 4. Content Delivery Network

-There are many types of CDNs, just look through features provided, geo coverage and choose the one you like.
+There are many types of CDNs, just look through the features provided, geo coverage and choose the one you like.

 Magento 2 module Page Cache Warmer can automatically visit pages without cache and warms cache for these pages.